Men's Floor Hockey

 - a team must have at least three players plus a goalie in order to begin a game otherwise they will receive an automatic forfeit/loss

-- all will play with a plastic blade on their stick.
+- all will play with a plastic or ABS blade on their stick.
 No wooden blades or composite sticks are allowed.
-If you require further explanation please contact the convener

 - goalies may use the full set of goalie pads provided by Tyndale or a personal set of street hockey goalie pads.
-Ice hockey pads are not permitted unless they meet size requirements and the goalie consults with the convener (equal or lesser size to the provided equipment)
+Ice hockey pads are not permitted unless they meet size requirements (equal or lesser size to the provided equipment)

-- each game consists of two 20 minute halves with a short (2-4 minute) break between halves
+- each game consists of two 20 minute halves with a 5 minute break between halves

-- one or more periods may be shortened to 15 minute halves at the convener’s discretion if the game is running late
+- one or more periods may be shortened to 15 minute halves if the game is running late

-- each team is permitted to call one 60 second time out per half at any time when the play is stopped; these are non-accumulative
+- each team is permitted to call one 60 second time out per half at any time when the play is stopped

 - for a goal to be valid the ball must entirely cross the goal line under the following conditions: